25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 Bring in those deep teals and blues using throw pillows or maybe a small tile backsplash.
 It adds those cool aquatic tones that make you feel calm instantly.

-Just be sure to balance it out with some cream or white paint.
+But it is important to balance it out with some cream or white paint.
 You want your rig to feel like a breezy coastal retreat, not a dark aquarium.

 Wave-Inspired Cabinet Hardware